trevithj/my-app-20190919/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+By default this does not include Redux, so that has been installed separately.

+## To run the project

+Clone this repository, and install dependencies using one of these:

+### `npm install`

+### `yarn`

-In the project directory, you can run:
+CD to the project directory, and run either:

 ### `npm start`

+### `yarn run start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.